amriunix/blog/content/post/deep-dive-into-dns-messages.md

 highlight: true
 ---

-In this Post, I'd like to talk about the packet structure of DNS as well as how to implement it into python script to start ask and receive answers about domain resolution.
+In this Post, I'd like to talk about the packet structure of DNS as well as how to implement it into python script to start asking and receiving answers about domain resolution.

 <!--more-->